francescocirulli/CopyBetting-Protocol/README.md

 1. Select one or more addresses to copybet.
 2. Define the number of bets they wish to copybet.
-3. Specify the amount to be wagered on each copybeted bet.
+3. Specify the amount to bet on each copybet automatically.

 using the function addCopyBettingPlayer(address[] memory newBettors, uint128[] memory amounts, uint256[] memory betNumbers)